- The average cost of a full denture is $1,800. Partial dentures cost about $1,500. Dentures are very likely to be covered by insurance.

 Tooth extraction

-Your dentist may decide that some of your teeth aren’t salvageable.
+Your dentist may find that certain teeth are beyond repair.
 If that is the case, they will have to be removed.
-This might be a steep, additional fee, as tooth extraction can cost almost as much as the dentures itself.
+This might be a steep, additional fee, as tooth extraction can cost almost as much as the dentures themselves.

 Diagnostic casts

-A diagnostic cast, also referred to as a study model, lets the dental professional know what your current and adjusting bite is.
+A diagnostic cast, also referred to as a study model, allows the dental professional to determine your current bite and any adjustments needed.

 A silicone or wax mold will be made of your teeth.
 It will be sent to a lab, where it will be converted to a mold of dental stone.